vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/17_bhAgavata-brAhmaNya-pramANam.md

 <details><summary>Buitenen</summary>

-So here, too, there is a difference between those who perform the pañcakālikā ritual, which is established by the Bhagavan's doctrine, and the low-caste people who do the cleaning-up of the temple and are also called temple-guards.
+So here, too, there is a difference between those who perform the pañcakālikā265 ritual, which is established by the Bhagavan's doctrine, and the low-caste people who do the cleaning-up of the temple and are also called temple-guards.

+[265]: supra note.
 </details>